mmoessler/illustration-statistical-concepts/README.md

 ## Sampling properties of sample average

-This illustration shows the sampling properties of the sample average as estimator for the probability of success $p$ in a Bernoulli experiment, i.e., based on the following DGP,
+The illustrations below show the sampling properties of the sample average as estimator for the probability of success $p$ in a Bernoulli experiment, i.e., based on the following DGP,

 $$
 \begin{align*}